Goca7/book-club-full-stack-project/README.md

 #### User Story: View Book Details
 - As a visitor, I want to sign up easily, so that I can join the Book Club.

+- Acceptance Criteria:

+1. Visitors should be able to click on a book title to view its details (title, author, genre, description).

+2. The book detail page must include user reviews and ratings.

+3. Non-members must have access to view book details without logging in.

 #### User Story: Secure Login
 - As a member, I want to view book details, so that I can learn more about specific titles before deciding to read them.